GustavoCae/GustavoCae/README.md

 <h4 align="left">About me</h4>

-<p align="left">I'm a frontend developer currently living in São Paulo, Brazil.
+<p align="left">I'm a backend developer currently living in São Paulo, Brazil.
 I'm currently looking foward to get my first job as a developer and i've been working hard to sharpen my developement skills<p/>

 #